adityacd/StatisticalCalculator/README.md

 ### P Value
 p-value or probability value is the probability of obtaining test results at least as extreme as the results actually observed during the test, assuming that the null hypothesis is correct.

+### Proportion
+A proportion refers to the fraction of the total that possesses a certain attribute.